Please select a faculty / graduate school from this menu.

 Yes, course registration for Physical Education courses is compulsory.
 Please consult with a full-time physical education faculty member for information on the handling of students belonging to the Athletic Association.

-Can I chose a faculty member from another faculty (Part-time Lecturer or Professor Emeritus) as my Graduation Project Mentor?
+Can I choose a faculty member from another faculty (Part-time Lecturer or Professor Emeritus) as my Graduation Project Mentor?

 Is it possible for students not in the GIGA Program to register courses that are indicated by (GIGA)?